fossasia/phimpme-android/README.md

     - *Note:* If you recieve a Gradle sync error titled, "failed to find ...", you should click on the link below the error message (if avaliable) that says *Install missing platform(s) and sync project* and allow Android studio to fetch you what is missing.

+5. Download this [OpenCV-android-sdk](https://github.com/opencv/opencv/releases/download/3.2.0/opencv-3.2.0-android-sdk.zip) zip file and extract it.

+     - Copy all the files from *"OpenCV-android-sdk/sdk/native/3rdparty"* to *"phimpme-android/app/src/main/3rdparty"* (create directory if it doesn't exist)
+     - Copy all the files from *"OpenCV-android-sdk/sdk/native/libs"* to *"phimpme-android/app/src/main/jniLibs"* (create directory if it doesn't exist)
+     - Now build your project.
+If your build fails then try deleting these build directories *"phimpme-android/app/.externalNativeBuild"* and *"phimpme-android/app/build"*, if they exist and run the build again.

-5. Once all build errors have been resolved, you should be all set to build the app and test it.
+6. Once all build errors have been resolved, you should be all set to build the app and test it.

-6. To Build the app, go to *Build>Make Project* (or alternatively press the Make Project icon in the toolbar).
+7. To Build the app, go to *Build>Make Project* (or alternatively press the Make Project icon in the toolbar).

-7. If the app was built succesfully, you can test it by running it on either a real device or an emulated one by going to *Run>Run 'app'* or presing the Run icon in the toolbar.
+8. If the app was built succesfully, you can test it by running it on either a real device or an emulated one by going to *Run>Run 'app'* or presing the Run icon in the toolbar.

-**Setting up the map API**

-1. MapsActivity currently implements the OnMapReadyCallback interface and extends FragmentActivity.

-2. The class overrides FragmentActivity’s onCreate() method.
-It also override OnMapReadyCallback’s onMapReady() method.
-This method is called when the map is ready to be used.
-The code declared in this method creates a marker with coordinates near Sydney, Australia and adds the marker to the map.

-3. To use any of the Google Maps APIs, you need to create an API key and enable any required APIs from the developer console.

-4. Open res/values/google_maps_api.xml and you will see a link you see in the top comment.
-Now copy and paste the link shown above into your browser.

-5. On the Enable an API page, select Create a project and click Continue.

-6. On the next screen, click the Create API key button to continue.

-7. When that’s done, copy the API key shown in the API key created dialog and click Close.

-8. Head back to google_maps_api.xml, replace the value of google_maps_key key with the copied API key.

-Please note that you should refrain commiting your value of API key.
-To use the map you need map api key from google, by providing fingerprint of your keystore certificate you used for generating apk (debuge.keystore in case of development environment).
-Once you get the map api key for specific certificate you MUST use the same certificate debuge.keystore) to generate the apk file to run the app successfully on all the device.

-As the app is currently not on play store so this is the work around.
+**To login and upload images to Dropbox**

+1. Go to the Dropbox App console([Link](https://www.dropbox.com/developers/apps))
+2. Create a new application and get the APP_KEY and API_SECRET.
+3. In the AndroidManifest.xml file, in the AuthActivity section, replace the APPKEY with your own App key.
+4. Go to Utilities/Constants.java file and add replace the APP_KEY and API_SECRET with the key received from step 2.

 ## License